emilypx/appfair.github.io/index.md

 ### Is my app code required to use the AGPL?

 Only the portion of your app contained in your app organization's `/APP-ORG/App` fork is required to be covered by the AGPL.
-You can develop any portion of your app in a separate repository, which can be covered by any license of your choosing (provided the source code is available during the fairground's `integrate-release` phases).
+You can develop any portion of your app in a separate repository, which can be covered by any license of your choosing (provided the source code is available during the fair-ground's `integrate-release` phases).

-## FairGround FAQ
+## fair-ground FAQ

-### Can I make my own FairGround?
+### Can I make my own fair-ground?

-The "App Fair" is the reference implementation of a fairground, using a model of non-commercial open-source projects mandating source transparency and explicit security entitlements.
+The "App Fair" is the reference implementation of a fair-ground, using a model of non-commercial open-source projects mandating source transparency and explicit security entitlement disclosure.
-Alternative fairground models are possible by simply mirroring the structure and repositories of the `appfair` organization.
+Alternative fair-ground models are possible by simply mirroring the structure and repositories of the `appfair` organization.
-The bulk of the fairground's logic, as well as the runtime code for fairground integration, is in the [Fair](https://github.com/appfair/Fair) library, which you can customize to handle your implementation's policies and restrictions.
+The bulk of the fair-ground's logic, as well as the runtime code for fair-ground integration, is in the [Fair](https://github.com/appfair/Fair) library, which you can customize to handle your implementation's policies and restrictions.

-## How is the FairGround's catalog updated?
+## How is the fair-ground's catalog updated?

 The "App Fair" reference implementation has a special [catalog release tag](https://github.com/appfair/App/releases/tag/catalog).
 This tag is updated with a new `catalog.json` file after every successful `integrate-release` run.
 The `catalog.json` file is the manifest of all the current and valid apps that can be downloaded using a catalog browser.
 This manifest is generated by the `fairtool`, which uses the GitHub API calls to aggregate the publicly-available information from the release artifacts, fork integrations, and contributor profiles that makes up the distributed collection of available apps.

-## Can I run a FairGround on a self-hosted GitHub runner?
+## Can I run a fair-ground on a self-hosted GitHub runner?

 In theory, yes.